Biochemistry and Molecular Biology

 All students interested in the Biochemistry and Molecular Biology Ph.D. program must apply through the common admissions portal for all graduate programs in the biomedical sciences.
 Choice of the Biochemistry and Molecular Biology program occurs during the first year of graduate study after selection of an advisor for your dissertation research that trains students in this program.

-Application includes a personal statement, transcripts from all colleges or universities attended, GRE scores, and 3 letters of recommendation.
+Application includes a personal statement, transcripts from all colleges or universities attended, GRE scores, TOEFL scores (International only) and 3 letters of recommendation.
 Applicants must arrange to have official copies of transcripts and tests scores sent directly to the WVU Office of Graduate Admissions and Recruitment, P.O.
 Box 6510, Morgantown, WV 26506-6510.
+For purposes of initial review, please upload unofficial copies of transcripts and test scores.

 HSC Office of Research and Graduate Education: http://www.hsc.wvu.edu/resoff/graduate-education/phd-programs/biomedical-sciences/prospective-students/